-Now, we’re expanding into three more rural districts in Nepal.
-We’re focusing on reaching some of the most marginalised girls in society, including those living with disabilities – over 30% of whom don’t attend school at all.
-Building on what we’ve learned from the project’s successes so far, we will provide individual support to girls living in extreme poverty, survivors of gender-based violence, and young people with disabilities.
+After the projects initial success, we expanded into three more rural districts in Nepal.
+We’re focused on reaching some of the most marginalised girls in society, including those living with disabilities – over 30% of whom don’t attend school at all.
+Building on what we learnt from the project’s successes so far, we provided individual support to girls living in extreme poverty, survivors of gender-based violence, and young people with disabilities.

 Taking Sisters for Sisters to Nigeria

-Sisters for Sisters has proved so successful in Nepal that we’re now working with local partners in the Enugu and Kano regions of Nigeria, replicating and adapting our approach to reach even more young people – particularly those living with disabilities.
+Sisters for Sisters proved so successful in Nepal that we worked with local partners in the Enugu and Kano regions of Nigeria to adapt our approach to reach even more young people – particularly those living with disabilities.

 So far, we’ve recruited 40 community volunteers, eight national graduate volunteers and four professional volunteer sign language experts, who will train 210 peer mentors, in turn supporting 1,020 young people.

 We’ve adapted the pioneering peer mentoring approach of our Sisters for Sisters project to support 2,660 marginalised and out-of-school girls – especially those living with a disability – in the Terai region of Nepal.
 Through our ENGAGE (empowering a new generation of adolescent girls with education) project we’re helping girls with disabilities to benefit from a quality education, develop the skills they need to earn a decent living, and become empowered to control their own sexual and reproductive health.

 Our ENGAGE project is addressing socio-cultural norms which don’t prioritise girls’ education, raising awareness of the support available for girls with disabilities, and building the skills and capacity of 100 practising teachers and 90 student teachers through training and ongoing mentoring.